-People deal with stress in very different ways.
+People deal with stress in different ways.
 As the deadline for the article you’re just reading approaches, I could either be:

 - Perfectly calm.
 Everything is fine.
-Everything is going to be fine even if I have only an hour left.
+Everything is going to be fine, even if I have only an hour left.
 I’ll think of something or some excuse.
 I have no idea why people worry so much.

 If you’d rather skip the theory, meet a DNA test that can reveal your predisposition for stress and a bunch of other factors with a profound impact on your health and wellbeing:

 Lower stress tolerance means you’re more easily annoyed or frustrated by minor inconveniences and find it harder to relieve stress.
-This can also be due to your genetic predispositions!

 Let’s see what happens when someone is overstressed.